a-maffei/insurance-terms/README.md

 - Feather’s publicly available design system https://dirtyswan.design/
 - Semantic HTML

 A brief note on styling: I applied in a bit of a “scrappy” way given self-imposed time constraints and my limited knowledge of how to use this specific system—I used inline styles for typography, plus Styled Components for branded colours and some branded elements (buttons and inputs).
-I styled everything layout related independently.
+I styled everything layout related and the autocomplete section independently.

 ## Overview